Severe Thunderstorm Warning issued for Hidalgo by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Hidalgo by NWS

-Effective: 2021-08-02 18:48:00 MDT Expires: 2021-08-02 19:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Hidalgo A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM MDT FOR CENTRAL HIDALGO COUNTY At 648 PM MDT, a severe thunderstorm was located 5 miles northeast of Animas, moving southeast at 10 mph.
+Effective: 2021-08-02 18:30:00 MDT Expires: 2021-08-02 19:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Hidalgo The National Weather Service in El Paso has issued a * Severe Thunderstorm Warning for Central Hidalgo County in southwestern New Mexico * Until 700 PM MDT. * At 630 PM MDT, a severe thunderstorm was located 6 miles north of Animas, moving southeast at 10 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Animas and Windmill.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Cotton City, Animas and Windmill.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov

 Comments / 0